Marie Michael Library

 Narrative – Stories

 - Thompson, A. (2011).
 The story perspective: The use of individual life narratives in understanding development effects and processes.
-Dublin: Kimmage Development Studies Centre.
+Kimmage Development Studies Centre.
 (127K pdf)

 Participatory Action Research